Faster FPT Algorithm for 5-Path Vertex Cover: 5-PVC with -free bipartition

 Our algorithm is a~recursive procedure $\textsc{disjoint\_r}(G,V_1,V_2,F,k)$, where~$G$ is the input graph, $V_1,V_2$ are the partitions of the $P_5$-free bipartition of~$G$,~$F$ is the solution being constructed, and~$k$ is the maximum number of vertices we can still add to~$F$.
 The procedure repeatedly tries to apply a~series of rules with a~condition that a~rule $(RI)$ can be applied only if all rules that come before $(RI)$ cannot be applied.
 It is paramount that in every call of $\textsc{disjoint\_r}$ at least one rule can be applied.
-The main work is done in rules of two types: \textit{reduction rules} and \textit{branching rules}.
-To make it easier for the reader we also use rules called \textit{context rules}, which only describe the configuration we are currently in and serve as some sort of a~parent rules for their subrules.
+The main work is done in rules of two types: \emph{reduction rules} and \emph{branching rules}.

-A~\textit{reduction rule} is used to simplify a~problem instance, i.e. remove some vertices or edges from~$G$ and possibly add some vertices to a~solution, or to halt the algorithm.
-A~\textit{branching rule} splits the problem instance into at least two subinstances.
+A~\emph{reduction rule} is used to simplify a~problem instance, i.e. remove some vertices or edges from~$G$ and possibly add some vertices to a~solution, or to halt the algorithm.
+A~\emph{branching rule} splits the problem instance into at least two subinstances.
 The branching is based on subsets of vertices that we try to add to a~solution and by adding them to the solution we also remove them from~$G$.

 The notation we use to denote the individual branches of a~branching rule is as follows: $\langle\, X_1 \mid X_2 \mid \ldots \mid X_l \,\rangle$.
 Such a~rule has~$l$ branches and $X_1,X_2,\ldots,X_l$ are subsets of $V_2$ which we try to add to the solution.
 This rule is translated into the following~$l$ calls of the procedure: